marliesvanderwees/dds-nmt/README.md

 }
 ```

+## Before applying the scripts in this repo
+Before ranking the bitext files, four language models have to be created:
+- a small in-domain LM in the source language
+- a small in-domain LM in the target language
+- a small general-domain LM in the source language
+- a small general-domain LM in the target language

+Note that when generating the general-domain LMs, the vocabulary is restricted to words that occur at least twice in the small in-domain corpus (following Axelrod et al.).

+The LMs can be for example ngram LMs (e.g. created using [SRILM](http://www.speech.sri.com/projects/srilm/)) or LSTMs (I created these using functions from [Tardis](https://github.com/ketranm/tardis)).

+Next, compute for each of the above the cross-entropy of each sentence in the bitext with the in-domain and general-domain LMs.
+Make sure that the scores are written to files with one score per line (corresponding to the sentences in the bitext).

 ## Ranking a bitext by relevance to a given domain
 Bilingual cross-entropy difference (CED)/Modified Moore-Lewis, as presented by
 *Axelrod et al., Domain Adaptation via Pseudo In-Domain Data Selection, 2011*